iO-Academy/AcademyPortal/README.md

 3. To run the application locally: `composer start`

 ### Compiling SCSS
+- Must have SASS installed globally for this to work
 - Run `composer watch` in the root of the project

 ### Running tests